Don’t panic because the Lizzie McGuire reboot *will* bring back these 3 essential characters

 Update, October 25th, 9:30 a.m.
 EDT: Disney+ has made some official casting announcements for the Lizzie McGuire sequel, and this story has been updated to include that news.

 Update, September 5th, 11:35 a.m.
 EDT: Hilary Duff spoke to Entertainment Weekly about the Lizzie McGuire sequel; this post has been updated to reflect that new information.

 Hey now, hey no-ow, Lizzie McGuire is back on Disney.
 And yes, this is what dreams are made of.
-Last week, Hilary Duff and Walt Disney Company went public with their announcement that a Lizzie McGuire spinoff will be headed to the new streaming site Disney+.
+Last week, Hilary Duff and Walt Disney Company announced that a Lizzie McGuire spinoff will be headed to the new streaming site Disney+.
 The series will reportedly pick up about a decade and a half after the original Lizzie McGuire and The Lizzie McGuire Movie left off.
-Here’s everything you need to know about the upcoming reboot and where you can watch it.
+Here’s everything you need to know about the upcoming reboot and where you can watch it: